Robert Schwartzman

-Robert Coppola Schwartzman (born December 24, 1982), also known as Robert Carmine, is an American filmmaker, actor, musician, and member of the Coppola family.
-He is best known as the lead vocalist of the rock/pop band Rooney.
+Robert Coppola Schwartzman (born December 24, 1982), also known as Robert Carmine, is an American filmmaker, actor, and musician.
+A member of the Coppola family, he is best known as the lead vocalist of the rock band Rooney.
 Schwartzman directed the films Dreamland (2016), The Unicorn (2018), and The Argument (2020), acted in his cousin Sofia Coppola's projects Lick the Star (1998) and The Virgin Suicides (1999), and starred in The Princess Diaries (2001).

 Early life

-Schwartzman was born in Los Angeles, California, to Talia Shire (née Coppola) and film producer Jack Schwartzman.
+Schwartzman was born in Los Angeles, California, to actress Talia Shire (née Coppola) and film producer Jack Schwartzman.
 His paternal grandparents were Ashkenazi Jews, while his mother is an Italian-American Catholic.
 His older brother, Jason Schwartzman, is also an actor and musician.
 His paternal half-siblings are Stephanie and cinematographer John Schwartzman, while his maternal half-brother is Matthew Shire.

 As a member of the Coppola family, many of his relatives are also involved in the entertainment industry—he is the nephew of filmmaker Francis Ford Coppola and academic August Coppola; great-nephew of opera conductor Anton Coppola; the cousin of actor Nicolas Cage and filmmakers Sofia Coppola, Roman Coppola, and Christopher Coppola; and the grandson of Coppola family matriarch Italia Coppola (née Pennino) and composer Carmine Coppola.

 Career

-Schwartzman attended Windward School in Los Angeles and formed his band Rooney in 1999, in his junior year of school.
+Schwartzman attended Windward School in Los Angeles and formed the band Rooney with some friends in 1999, while in his junior year.
 He left the band temporarily when he attended Eugene Lang College in New York City in 2001.
 In his first semester at college, Schwartzman wrote songs in his dorm room and flew home every month to perform new material for Rooney.
 Most of the songs on the first Rooney album were written while he was at college, and it was during this time that he realized that he wanted to go back to Los Angeles and pursue a professional career in music with Rooney.

 In early 2002, shortly after Schwartzman left school, Rooney was signed to Geffen/Interscope Records.
 Rooney recorded their self-titled debut album in June 2002.
 They also were selected by his friend Johnny Ramone for the Ramones tribute album We're a Happy Family, which was released in early 2003.
 Rooney opened for Weezer during their headlining tour in the summer of 2002; it was their first national support slot.
-The next tour the band landed was with The Strokes.
+The next tour the band landed was with the Strokes.
 Rooney was finally released in May 2003, and has since sold approximately 500,000 copies.
 The band had a cameo appearance in an episode of The O.C., "The Third Wheel".
 Their song "Blueside" was featured on the Tiger Woods PGA Tour 2004 soundtrack, and their song "I'm Shakin'" was featured on an episode of the daytime soap opera All My Children.